avocado-framework/avocado-vt/docs/source/InstallOptionalPackages.rst

 Network tests
 -------------

-Last bug not least, now we depend on libvirt to provide us a stable, working bridge.
+Last but not least, now we depend on libvirt to provide us a stable, working bridge.
 * By default, the kvm test uses user networking, so this is not entirely necessary.
 However, non root and user space networking make a good deal of the hardcode networking tests to not work.
 If you might want to use